 Register your interest or contact the SafeTrip team on 02 9399 1067 or email@example.com for more information.
 HC190952

 Falls and functional decline are common in people with dementia.
 Falls are more likely to result in injury, death and institutionalisation when compared to older people without dementia.
 There is limited evidence that falls can be prevented in people with dementia.
 Strategies aimed at maintaining independence and preventing decline and falls are urgently needed.
 This research will a) further our understanding of fall risk and functional decline and b) explore novel fall and decline prevention programs, including the use of technology in older people with dementia.

 Despite effective treatments being available, up to 40% of older people with reported dizziness remain undiagnosed and untreated.
 A multidisciplinary assessment battery, with new validated assessments of vestibular impairments is required for diagnosing and treating older people with dizziness.
-This project will therefore aim to conduct a randomised-control trial of a multifaceted dizziness intervention based on a multidisciplinary assessment, and develop a multiple profile assessment of dizziness for use in Specialist Clinics.
+This project conducted a randomised-control trial of a multifaceted dizziness intervention based on a multidisciplinary assessment, and developed a multiple profile assessment of dizziness for use in Specialist Clinics.

 Neuroscience Research Australia (NeuRA) has developed a series of simple exercises to help older Australian’s maintain their balance and avoid falls in the comfort of their own home.
 The campaign highlights the increased risk of falls during the colder months as people aged 65 and over tend to stay inside more.
 According to researchers at NeuRA, reduced activity during cold months can lead […]